ianmateusES/Tensorflow-Object-Detection-API/README.md

 C:\> pip install opencv-python
 ```

-##**Make sure that your always in admin mode when you work with protoc, if not you defenitely encounter error**
+**##Make sure that your always in admin mode when you work with protoc, if not you defenitely encounter error**

+You may encounter an error which is **No module named 'deployment' or No module named 'nets'**